ace0/cs642-hw4/README.md

 Use Assignments > Dropbox to find the hw-4 submission folder.

 ## Grading
-Parts A and B are worth up to 5 points for a total of 10 points for this assignment.
-The extra credit below is worth up to 2 additional points.
+Each part is subquestion is worth up to 1 point for a total of 12 points for this assignment.
+There is no extra credit for this assignment.

 ## Collaboration Policy
 You are encouraged to use the internet, the Piazza discussion board for this class, and classmates for information about tools and setup.
 Please help your fellow classmates with setup and understanding Python, but don't discuss solution specifics with anyone beyond your project partner.